What GMAT Score Do I Need for Columbia University?

 Does Columbia Require a GMAT Score?

-For admission to Columbia University’s MBA programs (either the full-time MBA program or the Executive MBA program), all applicants must submit a valid GMAT, GRE, or Executive Assessment score.
+For admission to Columbia University’s MBA program, all applicants must submit a valid GMAT, GRE, or Executive Assessment (EA) score.

-So, while a test score is required, it does not necessarily have to be a GMAT score, depending on your situation.
+So, while you must submit a test score, it does not necessarily have to be a GMAT score.
 If you’re unsure which test to take for MBA admissions, check out our article on whether to take the GMAT or GRE and this comparison of the GMAT and the Executive Assessment.

-One thing to keep in mind, regardless of which test you take, is that according to Columbia’s website, you MUST submit your test score by the application deadline.
-So, just make sure you plan ahead so that any scores you need to send reach the admissions office in time.
+Keep in mind that, regardless of which test you take, you MUST submit your test score by the application deadline.
+So, make sure you plan ahead so that any scores you need to send reach the admissions office in time.

 TTP PRO TIP:

-Plan ahead to make sure that your GMAT score is received by the Columbia Business School admissions office no later than the application deadline.
+Make sure that the Columbia Business School admissions office receives your GMAT score no later than the application deadline.

 What Is the GMAT Score Required for Columbia?

-In its application requirements, the Columbia MBA program does not specify a certain threshold that your GMAT score must reach for you to gain admittance.
-In fact, none of the M7 schools state that a minimum GMAT score is required for acceptance.
+Columbia does not specify a certain threshold that your GMAT score must reach for you to be accepted.
+In fact, none of the M7 schools state a minimum GMAT score for acceptance.

-The thing is, test scores are just one aspect over your overall applicant profile.
+The reason for this is that test scores are just one aspect of your overall application.
 MBA programs don’t admit students based on any one factor alone.
-Thus, they tend to admit students who, overall, have a pretty wide range of GMAT scores.
+Thus, an incoming MBA class may have students with a pretty wide range of GMAT scores.

-With that in mind, let’s take a look at the Columbia MBA GMAT range and the average GMAT score of the incoming class in 2021.
+With that in mind, let’s see Columbia’s MBA GMAT range and the average score of the incoming class of 2026.

-Columbia Business School reported the following GMAT score data for its MBA students who were incoming in 2021:
+Columbia Business School reported the following GMAT score data for its MBA students who were admitted in 2024:

 There are a few things to note about the data above.
-First, 729 is a pretty impressive average GMAT score.
-However, 729 is right in line with the average GMAT scores reported by other M7 schools.
-Those scores tend to fall in the 720-730 range.
+First, 732 is a pretty impressive average GMAT score, and it is the highest in CBS’ history.
+However, 732 is right in line with the average GMAT scores reported by other M7 schools.
+Those scores tend to fall in the 725-735 range.

-Second, there is a sizable GMAT score range among accepted students — 240 points!
+Second, there is a sizable GMAT score range among accepted students–180 points!
 This goes to our earlier point that MBA programs evaluate applicants based on numerous factors.
-So, a particular test score is not going to be the end all be all that either guarantees or tanks your admission.
+So, a particular test score is not the be-all and end-all that either guarantees or tanks your admission.
 Perhaps more importantly, this information indicates that what is considered a good GMAT score for one applicant may be very different from what is considered a good score for another applicant.

-A particular test score is not going to be the end all be all that either guarantees or tanks your admission
+A particular test score is not the be-all and end-all that either guarantees or tanks your admission.

 Given that variability, the GMAT score range of the middle 80% is a useful data point.
-The middle 80%, or “mid-80%,” as it’s often called, is the score range within which 80% of people in a school’s class scored.
+The middle 80%, or “mid-80%,” is the score range within which 80% of people in a school’s class scored.
 In other words, 10% of the class scored above that range and 10% scored below it.
 So, the mid-80% range tells us what kinds of scores the vast majority of incoming MBA students achieved.
-Furthermore, this range tells us that admitted students scoring, in Columbia’s case, in the 540-690 range and the 770-780 range were relative outliers.
+Furthermore, this range tells us that admitted students scoring below 700 or above 760 had scores that were relative outliers.

 Thus, the mid-80% range gives applicants a better sense of what score they may need to be on par with most of their competitors.